-To manually check for Android Studio updates, click on the Configure -> Check for Update menu option within the Android Studio welcome screen, or use the Help -> Check for Update menu option accessible from within the Android Studio main window.
+To manually check for Android Studio updates, click on the Configure -> Check for Updates menu option within the Android Studio welcome screen, or use the Help -> Check for Updates...
+(Android Studio -> Check for Updates... on macOS) menu option accessible from within the Android Studio main window.